Exercise 1

 [1] 14207

-We also have the column in_tissue here, and we can check whether all the spots are in the tissue:
+We have a column in_tissue here, and we can check whether spots are covered by the tissue:

 # A tibble: 1 × 2